microsoft/WSL/ISSUE_TEMPLATE.md

 If you have a feature request, please post to [the UserVoice](https://wpdev.uservoice.com/forums/266908).
 If you're reporting a BSOD, don't post here!
 Instead, e-mail "secure@microsoft.com", and if possible attach the minidump from "C:\Windows\minidump\".

+**Important: When reporting BSODs or security issues, DO NOT attach memory dumps, logs, or traces to Github issues**.
+Instead, send dumps/traces to secure@microsoft.com, referencing the GitHub bug number.

 * Your Windows build number:  (Type `ver` at a Windows Command Prompt)